 2. Is the property well-maintained?

 You’ll immediately be able to spot whether a home has been well-maintained as it will look pristine, smell fresh and feel comfortable to be in.
-Don’t let low rent tempt you into opting for somewhere with damp or mouldy which could adversely affect your health.
+Don’t let low rent tempt you into opting for somewhere damp or mouldy – this could adversely affect your health.
 Be very wary of damp patches or black spores on walls or ceilings, and other warning signs include peeling wallpaper, a musty atmosphere and excessive condensation on windows.

 3. Decide on the décor

 It’s no coincidence that many rental homes are decorated in safe neutral tones, as they appeal to as wide a pool of potential tenants as possible.
 But if the colour scheme – or furniture – is designed to make a statement, think about whether you could put up with it on a daily basis.
 The purple carpet or red walls which initially seemed quirky could very quickly become hugely annoying to come home to.